panoply/liquify/packages/specs/readme.md

 # Documentation

 In the context of the Liquid Language Server, these _specifications_ are just data references that describe Liquid and HTML syntax.
-These are not quite parsing grammars and despite the name, they are not official specifications.
+They are not quite parsing grammars and despite the name, they are not official specifications.
 The specs exist to enable developers of any level to quickly compose schemas that extend upon Liquid [standard](https://shopify.github.io/liquid/) and described tags, filters and objects in different variations.

 1. [Tokens](docs/01-tokens.md)
 2. [Types](docs/02-types.md)
 3. [Arguments](docs/03-arguments.md)

+# References

+The specification are either hard-coded and entered manually or will pull in a reference.
+The idea of specifications is to have a single source of truth for all variations, sort of like Definitely Typed.

+### HTML5

+The HTML specifications leverage the [@vscode/web-custom-data](https://github.com/microsoft/vscode-custom-data) module.
+The resulting data is crawled and extracted from MDN.

-### Unsupported
+### Liquid Standard

-The specifications map Liquid objects in a hardcoded manner.
-When a Liquid variation provides objects on the consumer facing end (like those in the Shopify variation) the objects are provided to Liquify via manual data entry.
-This is both a very tedious and time consuming task.

-There is no API endpoint to provided such data required to compose the specs in an automated manner and due to the inconsistencies, the constant changing UI and general unpredictability in documentation that informs upon objects, specifically that of Shopify, we are unable crawl and compose this data required in an automated manner and thus, support is made possible through manual entry.

-Below is a list of objects awaiting triage/input:
+The Standard specification are mostly hard-coded and partially use data pulled in from the Shopify [theme-liquid-docs](https://github.com/Shopify/theme-liquid-docs).
+Because the Standard variation can be implemented in an isolated manner into projects, adjustments are made for extended usages.

-#### Shopify Variation
+### Liquid Shopify

-- `filter_value`
-- `generic_file`
-- `measurement`
-- `metafields`
+The Shopify specifications pull in data from the [theme-liquid-docs](https://github.com/Shopify/theme-liquid-docs).
+If you find inconsistencies with descriptions or issues relating to this then it is Shopify's burden to bare.

+### Liquid Jekyll

+_Not yet supported_

-#### Jekyll Variation
+#### Liquid 11ty

 _Not yet supported_